sstark/droguedrums/www/index.md

 ### Genlanes

 Genlanes are lanes with algorithmically generated events.
+Parts can have a _genlanes_ section in addition to normal lanes, or even genlanes only.

 #### equid